dementive/godot/Galactic-Commander/docs/game-design.md

 The player can initiate one time trades for resources with other galactic commanders.

 The player can establish trade routes with other galactic commanders that act as recurring trades for different resources.
-Trade routes flow between 2 owned Stellar Bodies.

 ## 4 Core Resources